The little-known, parasitic mistletoe stunting B.C. trees | CBC News

 Pathologists like Rusch and Kope monitor the parasite and track outbreak of disease.
 Both agree dwarf mistletoe has a rightful place in the ecosystem, as food for birds, insects and butterflies, but moderation is crucial.

 "We're like pediatricians.
-We're making sure that the environment is correct and that these young plants get a plants to get up … and become good participating trees in the forest," said Kope.
+We're making sure that the environment is correct and that these young plants get a chance to get up … and become good participating trees in the forest," said Kope.

 "Mistletoe has always been a problem … but we can try to avoid setting up big problems."